 This course focuses on the deposition and etching of thin films of conductive and insulating materials for IC fabrication.
 A thorough overview of vacuum technology is presented to familiarize the student with the challenges of creating and operating in a controlled environment.
 Physical and Chemical Vapor Deposition (PVD & CVD) are discussed as methods of film deposition.
 Plasma etching and Chemical Mechanical Planarization (CMP) are studied as methods for selective removal of materials.
 Applications of these fundamental thin film processes to IC manufacturing are presented.
 (Prerequisites: MCEE-201 or equivalent course.)
 Lab 3 (Fall).

 Lithography Materials and Processes

 Microlithography Materials and Processes covers the chemical aspects of microlithography and resist processes.
 Fundamentals of polymer technology will be addressed and the chemistry of various resist platforms including novolac, styrene, and acrylate systems will be covered.
 Double patterning materials will also be studied.
 Topics include the principles of photoresist materials, including polymer synthesis, photochemistry, processing technologies and methods of process optimization.
 Also advanced lithographic techniques and materials, including multi-layer techniques for BARC, double patterning, TARC, and next generation materials and processes are applied to optical lithography.
-(Prerequisites: CHMG-131 or equivalent course.)
-Lab 3, Lecture 3 (Fall).
+(Prerequisites: CHMG-131 and CHMG-141 or equivalent courses.)
+Lab 3 (Fall).